Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-How to Respond to the University of Michigan Supplemental Essays
+How to Answer the 2025-26 UMich Supplemental Essays

 The University of Michigan supplemental essays are a chance to share more of “your story.”
 Fortunately, the questions touch on common topics.
 Crafting thoughtful, differentiated responses is the key to success.